vim/vim/runtime/macros/README.txt

 swapmous.vim		swap left and right mouse buttons

-editexisting.vim	when editing a file that is already edited with
-			another Vim instance
+editexisting.vim

 This one is only for Unix.
 file_select.vim		macros that make a handy file selector

-The Dvorak support has been moved to an optional package.
-To load it put this line in your vimrc file:
+The following have been moved to an optional package.
+Add the command to your vimrc file to use the package:

-	packadd! dvorak
+packadd! dvorak		Dvorak keyboard support; adds mappings

-The support for justifying test has been moved to an optional package.
-To load it put this line in your vimrc file:
+packadd! editexisting	when editing a file that is already edited with
+			another Vim instance, go to that Vim instance

-	packadd! justify
+packadd! justify	justifying text.

-The matchit plugin has been moved to an optional package.
-To load it put this line in your vimrc file:
-	packadd! matchit
+packadd! matchit	makes the % command work better